grafuls/ignord/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-ignor could always use more documentation, whether as part of the official ignor docs, in docstrings, or even on the web in blog posts, articles, and such.
+ignord could always use more documentation, whether as part of the official ignord docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/grafuls/python-ignor/issues.
+The best way to send feedback is to file an issue at https://github.com/grafuls/ignord/issues.

 If you are proposing a feature: